-Prof. Chee-keong Low is an Associate Professor in Corporate Law at CUHK Business School with research interests in issues pertaining to corporate governance and the regulatory framework of capital markets.
-His research, which has published in journals in Australasia, Europe and the United States of America, is supported by private sector grants from Sino Group and Tricor Services.
-An Advocate and Solicitor of the High Court of Malaya, Prof. Low is a member of the Process Review Panel of the Financial Reporting Council in Hong Kong.
-He was previously a member of the Listing Committee of The Stock Exchange of Hong Kong from May 2006 to July 2010; the Financial Reporting Review Panel from July 2007 to July 2013 and the Securities and Futures Appeals Tribunal from April 2011 to March 2017.
-In addition he served as a Director of the Asian Institute of Finance in Malaysia for three years through April 2012.
-Prof. Low is a Fellow of the Institute of Chartered Secretaries and Administrators and of the Hong Kong Institute of Chartered Secretaries and a selection of his publications is available for downloading at www.ssrn.com/author=332882.
+An Advocate and Solicitor of the High Court of Malaya, CK is currently a member of the Process Review Panel of the Financial Reporting Council as well as of the Standing Committee on Company Law Reform in Hong Kong.
+He was previously a member of the Listing Committee of The Stock Exchange of Hong Kong from May 2006 to July 2010; the Financial Reporting Review Panel from July 2007 to July 2013; the Securities and Futures Appeals Tribunal from April 2011 to March 2017 and served as a Director of the Asian Institute of Finance in Malaysia for three years through April 2012.

 - Publications & Working Papers